The Audit as a Management Tool

 Follow the action at the State House through this website.
-You can find out what committee meetings and votes are planned, obtain information on the content and status of specific bills or find out contact information for your local legislators.
-Moreover, the page of the Joint Fiscal Office of the Legislature includes information on the major appropriation bills, revenue forecasts, and reports on specific topics of interest.
+You can find out what committee meetings and votes are planned, obtain information on the content and status of specific bills or find out contact information for your local Senator or Representative.
+Moreover, the Joint Fiscal Office page includes information on the major appropriation bills, revenue forecasts, and reports on specific topics of interest.

 This web site provides links to all Vermont statutes.
 It also provides a link to the Vermont section at LexisNexis, which includes Vermont Court Rules as well as a search capability.
 Specific statutes that you might find of interest are those pertaining to public meetings (1 VSA § 312); access to public records and documents (1 VSA § 316); and the definition of public records (1 VSA § 317).

 The official gateway to all U.S. government information, this website provides an excellent entry into the federal government.
-You can look up information by area of interest or by agency.
+You can look up information by topic or find the Website of a specific agency.
 It also includes an extensive search capability of millions of government websites and information on how to contact various parts of your government by email, phone, and in-person.
 If you have a question or comment that involves the government and are at a dead end, try the Ask Your Question section of this web page, which promises a response within two business days.

 You can find federal legislative information on this website, including information on public laws and the status of proposed bills.
 You can also track what your senators and representative are saying and doing.
 For example, click on the Congressional Record page on this site and you can access all of the statements made on the floor of the house and the senate by any member.
 You can also limit your search to the topics that are of the most interest.